 Primary sources

-1. Airline Career Pilot Program (ACPP) pricing.
-ATP Flight School, accessed April 2026. https://atpflightschool.com/airline-career-pilot-program/cost-of-flight-training.html
+1. Airline Career Pilot Program (ACPP) pricing and timeline.
+ATP Flight School, accessed June 2026. https://atpflightschool.com/airline-career-pilot-program/

-5. ATP Flight School training locations.
-ATP Flight School, accessed April 2026. https://atpflightschool.com/airline-career-pilot-program/locations.html
+5. ATP Flight School training locations (88 training centers).
+ATP Flight School, accessed June 2026. https://atpflightschool.com/locations/